MicrosoftDocs/learn/learn-pr/wwl-azure/explore-azure-databases/includes/11-implement-linux-clustering-for-sap-on-azure-virtual-machines.md

 All tasks in this lab are performed from the Azure portal (including the Bash Cloud Shell session).

+> [!NOTE]
-**Note:** When not using Cloud Shell, the lab virtual machine must have [Azure CLI](/cli/azure/install-azure-cli-windows?view=azure-cli-latest) installed and include an SSH client, such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+> When not using Cloud Shell, the lab virtual machine must have [Azure CLI](/cli/azure/install-azure-cli-windows?view=azure-cli-latest) installed and include an SSH client, such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 Lab files: none